adamdaffa56/notes-app-itstaff/README.md

 ### 4. Set Up Prisma and Seed the Database

 Turn on your PostgreSQL.
-Do a migration to your Database and Seed them:
+Do a migration to your Database :

 ```
 npx prisma migrate dev        # Apply migrations to the database
 ```

 ### 5. Start the Development Server